YOUR MENTAL HEALTH

 - How you function on a daily basis; how you think, feel, behave and act.

-- Your performance and ability to do your job, run your yard, ride your horses, your problem-solving skills.
+- Your performance and ability to do your job, run your yard, ride your horses, and your problem-solving skills.

 - Your confidence, resilience – your bounce back-ability.